 At Tiller, we’ve had the privilege of working with many amazing companies to craft their new brand from scratch or to re-envision their existing brand.
 Our favourite part of this process is working closely with a company to visualize and communicate the core of their business and sharing in the excitement of the impact that will make.
-We recently took on a massive rebrand for ourselves and have seen firsthand the value branding has had on our company.
+We recently took on a massive rebrand for ourselves and have seen firsthand the need and importance of branding for our company.

-Branding is more than just a logo, fonts, and colours.
-Your brand represents who you are, what you stand for, and how you do business.
-A brand is primarily made up of three main components: brand identity (visual design), messaging, and experience.
+The relevance of branding is more than just a logo, fonts, and colours.
+The importance of branding is it represents who you are, what you stand for, and how you do business.
+A brand is primarily made up of three main components: brand identity design (visual design), messaging, and experience.
 The combination of these components is what helps form the perception people have of your business.
 These three components each need to play a key role and work together to communicate clearly and connect your audience to your business.

 Brand identity consists of logo, colour palette, typography, imagery, website, social media, marketing material, and any other visual elements associated with your company.
 The elements of your brand identity are often packaged together in a Brand Guideline or Brand Book.
 A Brand Guideline helps maintain the integrity of your brand by providing instruction on how to best implement your visual elements.
 A strong brand identity is consistent across all visual material associated with your company.

 Brand messaging communicates your values, key differentiators, and how your company solves a problem or makes life better for your audience.
 Common uses of brand messaging includes your website, social media channels, email communications, internal communications, and all marketing material.
 Strong brand messaging is concise with absolute clarity and, by all means, should avoid confusing your audience.